DexerTDP/articles/2025/Nostalgia - March.md

 As the guy explained to me "for the heavy duty , its always outside of your space"

 Looking back, it made sense.
 As a teenager going to school, you had accesibility to a petridish of test subjects that you can use to test every little imagination of skill to see what works and what doesn't work.
 Then whatever works, you would then use for other shit on the low.
-Like I mentioned in my interview on my infamous interview, I got started in phishing.
+Like I mentioned in my infamous interview on white soft underbelly, I got started in phishing.
 How? by using ripway along with .ml domain for my own myspace phishing page along with the email I would send via bulk attacks (email spamming).

 I can't remember how I structured my domain to be.
 But man, kids did fell for it back in the day.
 Unlike the friend who showed me the ropes, I didn't have the luxury to have a seperate computer to host my own sites.
 Plus I figured it was easy to have some plausible denibity if I was nit in school.